 After release from prison March 31, 2011, SFC Stewart was forced to move to Virginia where he lived in an old 20 foot camper in a very, very rural area near the Shenandoah Mountain range.
 His wife divorced him, taking away his two children.
 Over the next 3 years he did not have funds to purchase propane gas on a regular basis and suffered through cold winter nights without heat.
 A water hose running from a well froze, and there was no water and he frequently went to use a nearby river as the bathroom facility.
 Having little funds for payment during the heat of summer, he had to significantly reduce use of electric and was without air conditioning.

-This past year, with assistance of his parents, he was able to rent and move into an unfinished garage of an old home, one without heat or any comfort items.
+This past year, with the assistance of his parents, he was able to rent and move into an unfinished garage of an old home, one without heat or any comfort items.
 Due to the house being unfinished, it’s not a very secure home.
 This can be problematic for anyone living on their own, especially in a garage that could be easily accessed by strangers or burglars.
 To try and protect himself, he should seriously consider trying to install a wireless alarm system to make sure that his living space doesn’t get invaded, leaving him with nothing.
 Although his house doesn’t contain many material goods, it’s still important that he protects what he does have.
 When he first moved in, he purchased a used wood stove, ran a stovepipe, to have heat in the garage.
-Wood was hung on the wall for shelves for food items, etc. An old, worn out couch and chair were purchased from a thrift shop for about $25.
-A used bed and work table were found, the table serving as somewhere to sit and eat.
+Wood was hung on the wall for shelves for food items, etc. An old, worn-out couch and chair were purchased from a thrift shop for about $25.
+A used bed and work table was found, the table serving as somewhere to sit and eat.
 Found some cheap throw rugs from a thrift shop for the unfurnished floor.
 A used refrigerator with a bad door and no icemaker were found, as was a makeshift kitchen stove to cook on.
 He was unable to purchase a microwave oven.
 Lighting is rudimentary at best.
 In a joint room through a large opening is a portion used by the owner for repair to motorcycles and other items.
 Obviously odors and fumes permeate throughout the living area.

 Click image above to order book.

-SFC Stewart has an entry level job now at a local business (who’s owner) stepped forward, (understanding) his situation and the outlandish conviction.
+SFC Stewart has an entry-level job now at a local business (who’s the owner) stepped forward, (understanding) his situation and the outlandish conviction.
 Unfortunately, he makes a very, very small salary but it is the best that can be done for now.
-From that small amount of take-home pay he must pay a large child support payment, necessary utilities, food, insurance and gas to get to work while using an old car purchased by his parents (with cheap car insurance required to keep it running), medical bills must be paid (he has extensive health issues from military service and his without VA health benefits), clothing, etc., etc., etc. Additionally, the United States Army has billed him for over $27,000 in back pay issues while on active duty and shortly will begin garnisheeing his pay for a monthly amount that appears to exceed his entire monthly income.
+From that small amount of take-home pay he must pay a large child support payment, necessary utilities, food, insurance, and gas to get to work while using an old car purchased by his parents (with cheap car insurance required to keep it running), medical bills must be paid (he has extensive health issues from military service and his without VA health benefits), clothing, etc., etc., etc. Additionally, the United States Army has billed him for over $27,000 in back pay issues while on active duty and shortly will begin garnisheeing his pay for a monthly amount that appears to exceed his entire monthly income.
 This is where Stewart needs to think smart, reduce on his utilities and monthly rent to ensure he can make these payments.
 Most veterans set-up a business after leaving so they can get a passive income, this is where everyone could be looking into Utility Bidder to get these bills down!
 Furthermore, quite often, it can actually be a pleasant surprise to discover how much money you can save by finding new ways to reduce your utility bills.
 For example, quite a few people I know have managed to reduce their electricity costs by switching to a more affordable energy supplier.
 There are some amazing energy suppliers out there such as Gexa Energy that offer affordable rates and policies so do not be afraid to shop around to determine your best possible course of action.

 You can help.